mmurphy/golang-intro/chapter-one.md

 ls
 ```

-## Some common go commands that you should know
+## Some common Go commands that you should know

 1) ``` go build ``` (see below) this will build and compile your code into a binary